SOFT TISSUE SURGERY

 When bone surgery is required, we feel fortunate to have the services of Dr. Sukh Kahlon.
 He is a veterinarian who performs orthopedic surgeries, and we have been trusting him with ours for the last 9 years.
 He is a mobile practitioner, which means that rather than sending you and your pet to an unfamiliar facility, we can have him bring all his equipment and do the procedure here with us.

 Quite often, we also perform routine dental work on our patients.
 All of our dental procedures get a set of full mouth dental x-rays.
 These allow us to observe the roots of the teeth and see problems, like bone loss or abscesses, that may not necessarily be visible on the surface of the teeth.

 Much like your own dentist, the cleaning and x-rays will be performed by one of our technicians, followed by a thorough examination of both the teeth and the x-rays by one of our doctors.
 Many of our veterinarians have had additional dental education to be able to perform any needed tooth extractions quickly and skillfully.
 Every tooth is checked for fractures, bone loss, and abscesses at the roots.

-If your pet has foul smelling breath, dirty teeth, or any other oral concerns, give us a call today to find out how you could save $150 off of your pet's dental procedure.
+If your pet has foul smelling breath, dirty teeth, or any other oral concerns, give us a call today.